-Prerequisite: Bachelor of Fine Arts Studio Art candidate.
-An independently directed course, with faculty supervision, for senior Bachelor of Fine Arts candidates in preparation for their senior graduation exhibition.
-Students are required to maintain a studio and produce a series of art works that will be evaluated by the art faculty.
-To be taken the Fall and Spring Terms of the senior year.
-May be taken for a total of six hours.
+Major credit.
+Prerequisite: BA and BFA studio art or art education majors.
+An independent directed course with faculty supervision, for seniors in preparation for their senior graduation exhibition.
+Students are required to produce a series of art works and a concept statement that will be evaluated by the art faculty.
+BFA candidates are required to take this course in the final two semesters of their senior year.
+Optional studio art elective for BA candidates.